 BofA loses $5.2B in 4Q as it repays bailout

-CHARLOTTE, N.C. - January 20, 2010 -- Bank of America Corp. said Wednesday it lost $5.2 billion during the final three months of 2009 as consumers struggled to make mortgage and credit card payments and the bank repaid its government bailout money.
+CHARLOTTE, N.C. - January 20, 2010 -- Bank of America Corp. says it lost $5.2 billion during the final three months of 2009 as consumers struggled to make their mortgage and credit card payments.

-Bank of America said $4 billion of its fourth-quarter loss came from the costs of paying back $45 billion in government bailout money in December.
+Bank of America said $4 billion of its loss came from the costs of paying back $45 billion in government bailout money.

 - Get the 6abc StormTracker app

 - WATCH: Action News Online